ricardobna/docs/Tutorials/gettingstarted/Step09.rst

            size.setSize(200,50);
        }

--  Then, let's create the progress bar, first, it's important to add a Progress value
+-  Then, let's create the progress bar, first, it is important to add a Progress value

    .. code:: java

        private float progressValue = 0.3f;

--  Then, let's implement the renderContent method
+-  Now, let's implement the renderContent method

    .. code:: java